zabulus/core/builds/install/arch-specific/win32/installation_readme.txt

   ** ********* **

-This document is a guide to installing this package of Firebird 2.0.6 on the Win32 platform.
-These notes refer to the installation package itself, rather than Firebird 2.0.6 in general.
+This document is a guide to installing this package of Firebird $MAJOR.$MINOR.$RELEASE on the Win32 platform.
+These notes refer to the installation package itself, rather than Firebird $MAJOR.$MINOR.$RELEASE in general.

 Contents